Robust instrumental variable methods using multiple candidate instruments with application to Mendelian randomization: Discussion

-While the robust and the penalized versions of MR-Egger have desirable theoretical properties, in our simulation study neither method was able to reliably detect the presence of a causal effect of moderate size with reasonable power.
-Additionally, both these and the original MR-Egger method were highly sensitive to violations of the InSIDE assumption.
-The MR-Egger intercept test was able to detect scenarios in which the IVW method gave biased estimates, although power was moderate at best.
-The two methods that had the best performance across a range of scenarios in terms of Type 1 error rate and power were the robust version of the IVW method and the simple median method.
-If other parameters were chosen in the simulation study, then different results might have been observed; for example, if candidate instruments had substantially different strengths (and validity of the candidate instruments did not depend on instrument strength, as in Scenario 4), then the weighted median method may have been preferable to the simple median method, and the loss of power in the MR-Egger method compared with the IVW method would have been less severe.
+If alternative parameters or scenarios were chosen in the simulation study, then different results might have been observed.
+For example, if candidate instruments had substantially different strengths (and validity of the candidate instruments did not depend on instrument strength, as in Scenario 4), then the weighted median method may have been preferable to the simple median method, and the loss of power in the MR-Egger method compared with the IVW method would have been less severe.
 Alternatively, if simulations were conducted in a scenario where 100\% of the candidate instruments were invalid but they satisfied the InSIDE assumption, then the MR-Egger method would have fared better; likewise if the magnitude of the causal effect was greater (hence the MR-Egger method would have had improved power to detect a causal effect), or if the sample size for the genetic associations with the exposure increased (hence the MR-Egger estimates would have been less attenuated).
-However, while we would hesitate to extrapolate too strongly from a single set of simulations, the robust version of the IVW method seems to be a worthwhile sensitivity analysis method in addition to other robust methods previously proposed (such as simple and weighted median, and MR-Egger \cite{burgess2016robust}).
+Hence, the conclusion from this work should not be to promote one method for Mendelian randomization analysis to the exclusion of others, but rather to emphasize the need for multiple sensitivity analyses that make different sets of assumptions.
+The robust version of the IVW method seems to be a worthwhile sensitivity analysis method in addition to other robust methods previously proposed (such as simple and weighted median, and MR-Egger \cite{burgess2016robust}).
 The use of penalized weights may be worthwhile to improve precision if a small number of candidate instruments have clearly heterogeneous causal estimates (as demonstrated in the applied example), but the approach is unlikely to lead to robust inferences if several candidate instruments are not valid.
+Similarly, L1 penalization can improve precision when causal estimtes are heterogeneous, and the approach gave improved inferences over the IVW method when the InSIDE assumption was satisfied.
+While it is not clear how to best choose the tuning parameter in an automated way for a simulation analysis, in an applied example estimates can be reported for a range of values of this parameter.
+Additionally, if we had considered weaker pleiotropic effects in the simulation study, Type 1 error inflation would have been less pronounced.